-Capital is regarded as total equity, as recognised in the statement of financial position, plus cash and cash equivalents.
+Capital is regarded as total equity, as recognised in the consolidated statement of financial position, plus cash and cash equivalents.

-The consolidated entity would look to raise capital when an opportunity to invest in a business or company was seen as value adding relative to the current company's share price at the time of the investment.
+The consolidated entity would look to raise capital when an opportunity to invest in a business or company was seen as value adding relative to the current Company's share price at the time of the investment.

-The capital risk management policy remains unchanged from the 30 June 2020 Annual Report.
+The capital risk management policy remains unchanged from the 30 June 2021 Annual Report.

-Note 24: Equity - reserves
+Note 28: Equity - share-based payment reserves

 30 June 30 June

-2021 2020
+2022 2021

 \$ \$

-Share based payment reserve 802,088 -
+Share based payment reserve 1,371,035 802,088